 Liquidity risk is the risk that the Corporation will encounter difficulties in meeting its financial liability obligations.
 The Corporation manages this risk through effective cash and long-term debt management.
-Trade and other payables are due within one year and all existing long-term debt is repayable in monthly instalments.
+Trade and other payables are due within one year and a significant portion of the existing long-term debt is repayable in monthly instalments.
 Liquidity risk is further mitigated by collection terms on trade and other receivables being set at less than or equal to the payment terms of trade and other payables.